mvairav/Algotrader/README.md

 # Algotrader : Algorithmic Day trading

 The goal for this project is not to create a new library that works for everything and everybody.
 Expect significant hands on coding if using this.
+Currently only work for ibkr but can be easily adapted to other broker/api.

 ## Tasks: